A Discretization-Accurate Stopping Criterion for Iterative Solvers for Finite Element Approximation: Discretization error estimator using an equilibrated flux

 \begin{lemma}[A discrete energy estimate for $\bsigc$] If $\bsigc$ is obtained by

 where $f^c$ is defined as follows on an element $K$ using \eqref{eq:loc-fc},

 then the following estimate holds:

-in which $C$ depends on the shape regularity of the triangulation, the maximum number of elements in each $\om_K$, and the diffusion coefficient $A$. \end{lemma} \begin{proof} The minimizer of the problem \eqref{eq:est-fc} satisfies the following global mixed problem: find $(\bsigc, p)\in \RT^0\times \cS^0$
+in which $C$ depends on the shape regularity of the triangulation, the maximum number of elements in each $\omega_K$, and the diffusion coefficient $A$. \end{lemma} \begin{proof} The minimizer of problem \eqref{eq:est-fc} satisfies the following global mixed problem: find $(\bsigc, p)\in \RT^0\times \cS^0$

-By the inf-sup stability of discrete $H^1$-$\vL^2$ analysis of the mixed problem when the shape regularity of the mesh is assumed ($ h_F \eqsim h_K$ for $F$'s neighboring elements) (\cite[Chapter 3 $\S 5.7$]{Braess-07}), problem \eqref{eq:loc-mixed} has a solution and it satisfies the following energy estimate: letting $\btau = \bsigc$, $q = p$, we have
+By the inf-sup stability of discrete $H^1$-$\vL^2$ analysis of the mixed problem when the shape regularity of the mesh is assumed ($ h_F \eqsim h_K$ for $F$'s neighboring elements) (\cite[Chapter 3 $\S 5.7$]{Braess-07}), problem \eqref{eq:loc-mixed} has a unique solution satisfying the following energy estimate: letting $\btau = \bsigc$, $q = p$, we have

 Now, to prove the validity of the lemma, by \eqref{eq:norm-h}, it suffices to show that for $q\in \cS^0$